KavrakiLab/Ape-Gen2.0/README.md

 - Eventually prune image space by removing unwanted packages from `environment.yml`
 - Add all the folders with the executables to `$PATH`, so that we do not have absolute paths to Autodocktools etc. (if possible)
 - Maybe have an argument for `autobox` size for SMINA scoring (larger values will result in greater time but much more accurate docking)
-- Possibly insert GNINA in workflow somehow? (and test it's RMSD to vinardo/vina).
 - Add `num_of_rounds` in homology modeling as an argument.
 - Make function in the places where there is repeated code.
 - Add `number_of_tries` parameter to OpenMM.